 A Part 55 Air Pollution Control permit-to-install, or general permit, is required for any portable bituminous or concrete plant or crusher.
 Also see Section 4.6.

-Part 301 controls construction below the ordinary high water mark of streams.
+Part 301 controls construction below the ordinary high-water mark of streams.
+It is issued in conjunction with the Part 303 permit.